 MATH 303 APPLIED PROBABILITY AND STAT (3.00): Applied probability and statistics focusing on statistical methods and applications such as hypothesis testing.
 Introduces probability, random variables, normal distributions, sampling distributions and hypothesis testing.
-Statistical methods include oneand two- sample procedures for means and proportions, chi-square tests, analysis of variance and linear regression. prerequisite: Math 111 or equivalent.
-MATH 321 MATH STRUC FOR INFO TECHNO (3.00): A study of number systems, sets, Boolean algebra and propositional calculus, relations and databases, and directed and undirected graphics with rapplications to algorithms and networks. prerequisite: MATH 111 or equivalent
+Statistical methods include one and

+MATH 321 MATH STRUC FOR INFO TECHNO (3.00): A study of number systems, sets, Boolean algebra and propositional calculus, relations and databases, and directed and undirected graphics with applications to algorithms and networks. prerequisite: MATH 111 or equivalent

-MATH 499 INDEPENDENT STUDY (1.00 - 3.00): The pursuit of independent study under the supervision of a full-time faculty member.
+MATH 499 INDEPENDENT STUDY (1.00 3.00): The pursuit of independent study under the supervision of a full time faculty member.
 Students may earn up to 3 credits for this independent study.
 The number of credits earned is determined by the supervising faculty member before the study begins. prerequisites: see class schedule or the instructor

-MGMT - Management
+MGMT Management